cham-s/async-websocket/README.md

 /// If no associated value is available Void is emitted.
 ///  - Parameters:
 ///   - status: A CaseKeyPath for accessing the desired frame.
-///   - onClose: A closure to invoke uppon close.. public func on<Value>(
+///   - onClose: A closure to invoke upon close.. public func on<Value>(
   _ frame: CaseKeyPath<AsyncWebSocketClient.Frame, Value>,
   onClose: (@Sendable (WebSocketErrorCode) async -> Void)? = nil